Business Expense Policy

 Domestic Rental Vehicles

-Dartmouth has established contracts with primary and secondary providers for all vehicle rentals for business.
+Dartmouth has established contracts with Enterprise/National Car Rental Service for all vehicle rentals for business.
 These contracts entitle participants to the providers' discount programs, reduced fees and other benefits.
-The individual's Corporate Card should be used to ensure maximum insurance protection.
-For more information about preferred car providers please visit: dartmouth.edu/transportation/enterprise_zipcar_rentals/enterprise_vox_rental_program/index.php.
+The Dartmouth Corporate Card should be used to ensure maximum insurance protection for employee travel.
+Individuals should determine whether a Dartmouth/Enterprise car provides the best option in terms of cost and convenience.
+For more information please visit:

 Dartmouth policy does not permit the renting of vehicles from private car owners, such as Turo.
 The use of other peer-to-peer ride sharing arrangements, such as Uber and Lyft, is permitted.

-For business rentals not booked through the primary or secondary providers, Dartmouth's insurance will cover the individual as well as the vehicle when the vehicle is rented for business purposes; therefore, employees should not elect additional insurance coverage provided by the rental company.
-Dartmouth business travelers must use their Corporate Card to receive free primary Collision Damage Waiver (CDW) insurance for the value of the rental vehicle.
+For business rentals not booked through Enterprise/National Car Rental Service, Dartmouth's insurance will cover faculty, staff, or student as well as the vehicle when the vehicle is rented for business purposes; therefore, employees and students should not elect additional insurance coverage provided by the rental company.
+Dartmouth employee business travelers must use their Corporate Card to receive free primary Collision Damage Waiver (CDW) insurance for the value of the rental vehicle.
 This reduces Dartmouth's expenditures for accidents and will prevent your department from potentially incurring expenses of up to $2,000 for the deductible resulting from any at-fault accidents.
 Employees will not be reimbursed should they select the CDW insurance coverage.
 Non-employee travelers are not covered under Dartmouth's insurance and may be reimbursed for CDW insurance on rental vehicles used for business.

 If any vehicles other than cars or vans are to be rented and driven for business purpose, there needs to be an approval from the Director of Parking and Transportation. https://policies.dartmouth.edu/policy/dartmouth-driver-policy .